How to Diagnose Clients with TBI During the Interview

 o Loss of balance, clumsiness or dropping objects.

 Emotional changes — A car accident is a traumatic event, so most people will naturally have an influx of emotions in the weeks and months following the crash.
-To distinguish these natural reactions from those emotional changes which are amplified by a traumatic brain injury, ask the client these questions:
+To distinguish these natural reactions from those emotional distress changes which are amplified by a traumatic brain injury, ask the client these questions:

 o Are you having crying spells?